raggleton/condor-comforter/README.md

 - Just run with whatever is in your config (e.g. to stop hogging resources on `soolin`)

-- hadd the output from jobs (need to specify which module's output you want to hadd)
+- hadd the output from jobs in smaller batches (need to specify which module's output you want to hadd)

 ##haddaway